diodechain/website/_posts/2022-06-01-free-ngrok-alternative.md

 The ngrok agent can be [remotely updated](https://ngrok.com/docs/secure-tunnels#automatic-updates) if you are subscribed to the top paid plan.

-All Diode CLI installs have access to automatic updates as soon as they are available – this is the default behaviour of the client (also can be disabled if desired).
+All Diode CLI installs have access to automatic updates as soon as they are available – this is the default behavior of the client (also can be disabled if desired).
 Also, the Diode CLI can be made persistent on any system by using system tools – e.g. on Linux, [systemd](https://support.diode.io/article/gmo8f1f4ys-start-on-bootup)) – a paid feature with ngrok.

 ### 5)	End to End Encryption